Silesian Voivodeship: Tourism

 Both the northern and southern parts of the voivodeship are surrounded by a green belt.
 Bielsko-Biała is enveloped by the Beskidy Mountains which are popular with winter sports fans.
 It offers over 150 ski lifts and 200 kilometres of ski routes.
 More and more slopes are illuminated and equipped with artificial snow generators.
 Szczyrk, Brenna, Wisła and Ustroń are the most popular winter mountain resorts.
 Rock climbing sites can be found in Jura Krakowsko-Czestochowska.
-The ruins of castles forming the Eagle Nests Trail are a famous attraction of the region.
+In the south-western part of the voivodeship are parks and old monasteries (Rudy Raciborskie, Wodzisław Śląski).
+Along the Oder River are interesting natural reserves and places for swimming during the summer.

+There are numerous castles and palaces in the voivodeship, including the medieval castles of the Piast dynasty in Będzin, Gliwice, Racibórz, and the castles forming the Trail of the Eagle's Nests, including at Bobolice, Mirów, Ogrodzieniec and Olsztyn.
+The best-preserved palaces include those at Brynek, Kłobuck, Koniecpol, Kończyce Wielkie, Pławniowice, Sosnowiec and Złoty Potok.

 Often visited is the Black Madonna's Jasna Góra Sanctuary in Częstochowa – the annual destination of over 4 million pilgrims from all over the world.
-In the south-western part of the voivodeship are parks, palaces and old monasteries (Rudy Raciborskie, Wodzisław Śląski).
-Along the Oder River are interesting natural reserves and places for swimming during the summer.
+Another local pilgrimage destination is the Basilica of St. Mary and St. Bartholomew in Piekary Śląskie.
+Other notable historic churches include the St. Nicholas' Chapel in Cieszyn, a Romanesque rotunda, depicted on the 20 złotych note, and the St. Mary Magdalene Church in Cieszyn, which contains several sarcophagi of Polish dukes from the Piast dynasty.

+There are three spa towns in the voivodeship: Goczałkowice-Zdrój, Jastrzębie-Zdrój, and Ustroń.

-With its more than two centuries of industrial history, the region has a number of technical heritage memorials.
+With its more than two centuries of industrial history, the region has many technical heritage memorials.
 These include narrow and standard gauge railways, coal and silver mines, and shafts and their equipment from the 19th and 20th centuries.
+The historic coal mine complex in Zabrze is listed as a Historic Monument of Poland, and the Historic Silver Mine in Tarnowskie Góry is listed as both a UNESCO World Heritage Site and Historic Monument of Poland.

+There are numerous memorials to Polish uprisings against foreign rule, including the January Uprising of 1863–1864 and Silesian Uprisings of 1919–1921, and Świętochłowice hosts the Silesian Uprisings Museum.

+There are numerous World War II memorials in the voivodeship, including at the sites of Nazi massacres of Poles and Jews, and the sites of former Nazi German forced labour camps and prisons.
+The Gliwice Radio Tower and Katowice Parachute Tower are local symbols of German provocation and Polish resistance during the war, respectively.

 Cities and towns

 Due to its industrial and urban nature, the voivodeship has many cities and large towns.
-Of Poland's 40 most-populous cities, 12 are in Silesian Voivodeship.
+Of Poland's 40 most populous cities, 12 are in Silesian Voivodeship.
 19 of the cities in the voivodeship have the legal status of city-county (see powiat).
-In all it has 24 cities and 47 towns, listed below in descending order of population (as of 2019):
+In all, it has 24 cities and 47 towns, listed below in descending order of population (as of 2019):